 For questions about the MARINE program, please reach out to Angee Doerr at email@example.com.

-For other general qustions, please reach out Paige Welsh at email@example.com.
+For other general questions, please reach out to Paige Welsh at firstname.lastname@example.org.